gfyoung/gameMedley/README.md

 # gameMedley
-Mixture of JS and Python-inspired games
+A medley of games in a medley of languages

 # Development and Usage
 If you would like to enjoy these games and/or develop them, please fork and clone the repository first!
 Then feel free to play